 Symptoms of a Labral Tear of the Hip

 If you have a labral tear, you will have discomfort in your groin.
-Sometimes the pain can radiate to your bottom, lower back or front of you hip.
+Sometimes the pain can radiate to your bottom, lower back, or front of your hip.

 Initially, the pain may only felt whilst playing sport.

 With time, you may feel pain with any movement that brings your knees towards your chest, such as:

 - putting on your socks and shoes

 - picking things off the ground

 Sometimes, you may hear an audible pop or feel a tearing sensation at the time of injuring your labrum.
 Some patients also report a clicking sensation.

 One of the most common causes of a labral tear is having a condition called femoroacetabular impingement, also called FAI.
 In FAI, the bones that make up your hip joint are not perfectly shaped.
 Your hip joint is a ball and socket joint.
 In FAI either the femoral head (the ball) has a bump or the acetabulum (the socket) has extra bone on its edge.
 These extra bone lumps cause abnormal pressure on the labrum, eventually causing them to tear.